johannesstroebele91/mongodb-library/advanced/indexes.md

        - either age and gender (IXSCAN) OR
        - just age (IXSCAN)
        - BUT not only the right field (does the COLLSCAN)

+## 5.3.
+Index for self-destroying data (TTL Index)

+Time to live index is for

+- data that destroys itself
+- after a predefined time
+- e.g. clear session of users or shopping cart
+- `db.sessions.createIndex({createdAt: 1}, {expireAfterSeconds: 10})`
+- PS deletes only data if new data is added or changed